aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/extract-content-between-nodes-in-a-document/_index.md

 The ways to retrieve text from the document are:

-- Use [Document.Save](https://reference.aspose.com/words/net/aspose.words/document/save/) with [SaveFormat.Text](https://reference.aspose.com/words/net/aspose.words/saveformat/) to save as plain text into a file or stream.
+- Use [Document.Save](https://reference.aspose.com/words/net/aspose.words/document/save/) with [SaveFormat.Text](https://reference.aspose.com/words/net/aspose.words/saveformat/) to save as plain text into a file or stream
 - Use [Node.ToString](https://reference.aspose.com/words/net/aspose.words/node/tostring/) and pass the **SaveFormat.Text** parameter.
-Internally, this invokes save as text into a memory stream and returns the resulting string.
+Internally, this invokes save as text into a memory stream and returns the resulting string
-- Use [Node.GetText](https://reference.aspose.com/words/net/aspose.words/node/gettext/) to retrieve text with all Microsoft Word control characters including field codes.
+- Use [Node.GetText](https://reference.aspose.com/words/net/aspose.words/node/gettext/) to retrieve text with all Microsoft Word control characters including field codes
-- Implement a custom [DocumentVisitor](https://reference.aspose.com/words/net/aspose.words/documentvisitor/) to perform customized extraction.
+- Implement a custom [DocumentVisitor](https://reference.aspose.com/words/net/aspose.words/documentvisitor/) to perform customized extraction

 ### Using Node.GetText and Node.ToString